 Administrative Medical Assistant Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that medical assistants could see a 29% projected increase in employment opportunities from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that medical assistants could see a 23% projected increase in employment opportunities from 2014-2014.
 This significant increase was due in part to an aging baby boomer population in need of medical services.
-Medical assistants made a mean yearly wage of $30,780 in May 2013.
+Medical assistants made a median yearly wage of $30,590 in May 2015.

 Although most of the training for medical office assistants is on the job, it's possible to earn a certificate or associate's degree to prepare for this career field.
 The BLS predicts job growth in this field from 2014-2024 will be much faster than average when compared to all occupations, which means the job prospects for those planning a career as a medical office assistant are good.